pypsa-meets-earth/pypsa-earth/doc/user-guide/configuration.md

 When you upgrade to a new version, open the updated ``config.default.yaml`` and check what changed: new keys, renamed paths, or reorganised sections.
 Compare it with your ``config.yaml`` and copy across any new defaults you want to use, or move keys you still override to their new locations.
 The [release notes](../release-notes.md) summarise breaking config changes per release.

 Some deprecated key names are migrated automatically when the workflow starts; if Snakemake prints a ``FutureWarning`` about an old path, update your ``config.yaml`` to the new key and remove the obsolete one.
+See [Renamed keys](#renamed-keys) for the full mapping.
 For study-specific settings you can also pass extra files with ``snakemake --configfile my_study.yaml`` instead of growing a single ``config.yaml``.

 ### Renamed keys

 The table below lists all keys that have been renamed or moved.
-The old keys still work (their values are silently copied to the new location), but you should update your ``config.yaml`` to avoid future breakage.
+The old keys still work (their values are copied to the new location), but you should update your ``config.yaml`` to avoid future breakage.

 | Old key (deprecated) | New key |
 |---|---|